 It may seem like a paradox, but at the same time that obesity in America is at high levels, the fitness industry is a booming business.
-The International Health, Racquet & Sportsclub Association (IHRSA) estimates 2015 revenues at $25.8 billion, club membership at 55.3 million, and the total number of clubs (including YMCAs and community centers) at 36,180.
-The average rate of member retention for IHRSA-affiliated clubs was 72.4 percent.
+In 2019, the International Health, Racquet & Sportsclub Association (IHRSA) estimated that club memberships totaled 60.9 million in 2017 and the total number of clubs (including YMCAs and community centers) numbered 38,447.
+Worldwide, industry revenues totaled $87.2 billion.

-The Physical Activity Council, an umbrella organization representing seven industry groups, estimates that 56 percent of Americans age six and older participated in fitness activities to the level of high calorie burning in 2015, with only 31.2 percent meeting the criteria for being active to a healthy level.
+The Physical Activity Council, an umbrella organization representing seven industry groups, estimates that nearly 55 percent of Americans age six and older participated in fitness activities to the level of high calorie burning in 2018, with only 35.9 percent meeting the criteria for being active to a healthy level.

 Fitness and recreational sports centers offer not only workout equipment and free weights, but also classes in yoga, Pilates, aerobic dancing, spinning (stationary bicycles), and even pole dancing.
 They earn most of their revenue from memberships and admission fees but also make money from selling workout apparel and from charging for services to individuals, such as massage and personal fitness training.

 The proliferation of gyms in fitness centers, hotels, office buildings, and other locations has created a large market for equipment such as elliptical workout machines, treadmills, and stair steppers.
 Consumers purchase some of this equipment for use at home.
 They also spend billions annually on workout apparel and accessories such as exercise mats and fitness-tracking software.